fermyon/developer/content/spin/sqlite-api-guide.md

 Spin provides an interface for you to persist data in an SQLite Database managed by Spin.
 This database allows Spin developers to persist relational data across application invocations.

 {{ details "Why do I need a Spin interface?
 Why can't I just use my own external database?"
 "You can absolutely still use your own external database either with the [MySQL or Postgres APIs](./rdbms-storage).
-However, if you're interested in quick, local relational storage without any infrastructure set-up then Spin's SQLite Database is a great option." }}
+However, if you're interested in quick, local relational storage without any infrastructure set-up then Spin's SQLite database is a great option." }}

 ## Granting SQLite Database Permissions to Components